pedrodlafaria/pedrodlafaria/README.md

 I find program analysis a very interesting field in general.
 A subfield that also interests me is formal verification and automatic theorem proving.
 Recent AI developments (LLMs) have also opened the door to exciting new applications in software analysis and development.

+Other areas that I find fascinating include:
+- Neuroscience, Psychology, Learning, Productivity, and Social Dynamics (I have written quite a bit about these topics over the last 20 years).
-Other areas that I find fascinating include: Governance models, and topics in Complexity Sciences (Economics, Finance, Business, etc).
-I have a few experiments here on GitHub around these topics.
+- Governance models, and topics in Complexity Sciences (Economics, Finance, Business, etc).

 I also have some interest in Physics, and Computational Biology, but no time to work on anything in these domains.